urbanspoon/ruby-style-guide/README.md

   ```

 * <a name="method-parens"></a>
-    Use `def` with parentheses when there are arguments.
+    Use `def` with with parentheses when there are arguments.
 Omit the
     parentheses when the method doesn't accept any arguments.
 <sup>[[link](#method-parens)]</sup>